asteroid-lang/asteroid/docs/User Guide.rst

     load system type.

     let x:%real = math @pi.
-    io @println (type @tostring(x,type @stringformat(4,2))).
+    io @println (type @tostring (x,type @stringformat (4,2))).

 The left side of the ``let`` statement is a named type pattern that matches any real value, and if that match is successful then the value is bound to the variable ``x``.
 Note that even though this looks like a declaration, it is in fact a pattern matching operation.
-The program will print the value ``3.14``.
+The program will print the value ``3.14`` according to the format of 4 characters with 2 characters after the decimal point.

 Flow of Control
 ---------------

-Control structure implementation in Asteroid is along the lines of any of the modern programming languages in use such as Python, Swift, or Rust.
+Control structure implementation in Asteroid is along the lines of any of the modern programming languages such as Python, Swift, or Rust.
 For example, the ``for`` loop allows you to iterate over lists without having to explicitly define a loop index counter.
-In addition, the ``if`` statement defines what does or does not happen when certain conditions are met.
-For a list of all control statements in Asteroid, see the reference guide.
+In addition, the ``if`` statement defines what does or does not happen when certain conditions are met in a very familiar way.
+For a list of all control statements in Asteroid, please take a look at the reference guide.

 As we said, in terms of flow of control statements there are really not a lot of surprises.
-This is because Asteroid supports loops and conditionals in a very similar way to many of the other modern programming languages in use today.
+This is because Asteroid supports loops and conditionals in a very similar way to many of the other modern programming languages.
 For example, here is a short program with a ``for`` loop that prints out the first six even positive integers,
 ::

     load system io.